 The Théâtre du Châtelet also hosted the first performance in France ofIgor Stravinsky 's famous ballet "The Rite of Spring" in 1913, a performance that marked a turning point in the history of music and dance.
 Today, the Théâtre du Châtelet continues to play a central role in the cultural life of Paris, preserving its heritage while looking to the future.

-La Cage aux Folles, the cult Broadway comedy, arrives in Paris in a new French production.
-Based on the play La Cage aux Folles by Jean Poiret, the musical, created by Harvey Fierstein and Jerry Herman for the music, will run at the Théâtre du Châtelet from December 5, 2025 to January 10, 2025, starring Laurent Lafitte.
+La Cage aux Folles, the cult Broadway musical inspired by Jean Poiret's play, is making a comeback in Paris in a brand new French production.
+Created by Harvey Fierstein and Jerry Herman (music), the show will be at the Théâtre du Châtelet from December 5, 2025, to January 10, 2025, with Laurent Lafitte in the legendary role of Zaza.
+Here's what we thought.
 [Read more]

 This page may contain AI-assisted elements, more information here.